Connector for OData – Integration in applications

 • disposition (optional): The content disposition header type (either inline or attachment).

-In addition to access to Entity Collections (tables), OData also provides the ability to define what are known as Function Imports and to run them via the service.
-OData Function Imports In addition to access to Entity Collections (tables), OData also provides the ability to define what are known as Function Imports and to run them via the service.
-Function imports are comparable to stored procedures in database management systems, and can receive input parameters and return a single record or a set of records as the result.
+In addition to access to entity collections (tables), OData also offers the option of defining so-called function imports and executing them via the service.
+Function imports can be compared with stored procedures in database management systems.
+You can receive input parameters and return a single data record or a set of data records as a result.
 Since Intrexx does not offer direct support for stored procedures, the following procedure must be used to call function imports:

 2. Create a view page for the parameters of the function and a further view page to view the results of the function call.

-3. On the view page for the function parameters, place an edit field for each parameter, but do not link these to a data field, and also create a button and set the link destination to the view page containing the results.
+3. On the view page for the function parameters, place an input field with the corresponding data type for each parameter, but without a link, as well as a button with a jump to the view page with the results.

-4. On the results page, create a view table (in cases when there is a results set), select the corresponding data group (depending on the function results type), and the data fields to be displayed.
+4. On the results page, create a view table (in the case of a result set), select the corresponding data group (depending on the function result type) and the data fields to be displayed.

-5. Switch to the "Expert" tab in Table Properties and define the following settings:
+5. Switch to the "Expert" tab in the table properties and define the following settings:

 1. odata.functionImport.name